pat-earl/faculty-page/src/teaching/2016-17/fluids-wg/index.md

   </tr>
 </table>

-## Tentative Topics and References
+## Topics and References

-So far the tentative topics and speakers are as follows.
+The topics and speakers are as follows.

 * **Jack Schaeffer (9/20):** Kinetic Theory